-query A GRanges object with query sets refAssembly A character vector specifying the reference genome assembly (e.g. 'hg19').
-This will be used to grab chromosome sizes with getTSSs. rawCounts a logical indicating whether the raw numbers should be displayed, rather than percentages (optional).
+query A GRanges object with query sets

+refAssembly A character vector specifying the reference genome assembly (\e.g.\ 'hg19').

+rawCounts a logical indicating whether the raw numbers should be displayed, rather than calcExpectedPartitions

 A numeric vector or list of vectors with the GC percentage of the query regions.